Key Takeaways

 Looking for an easier way to fill out Form 8949?
 Crypto tax software like CoinLedger can help.

-With CoinLedger, you can import your transactions from your exchanges and blockchains in minutes.
-Once you’re done, you can download completed IRS forms like Form 8949!Â
+With CoinLedger, you can connect to your wallets and exchanges and import your transactions in minutes!
+Once youâre done, you can download completed IRS forms like Form 8949!

 Get started with a free CoinLedger account today.Â